 In connection with the separation, we have entered into or will enter into employment agreements with our executive officers.
-Below is a description of the employment agreement with our chief executive officer.
-We will provide additional information regarding the employment agreements with our other executive officers as required in a subsequent amendment to the registration statement on Form 10 of which this information statement is a part once they are identified.
+Below is a description of the employment agreement with our chief executive officer and offer letters with our chief financial officer and chief medical officer.